tratum/Kubernetes-Playground/README.md

-# Kubernetes Playground
+# Overview

-## Grafana Login Info

-admin
-cse-labs
+This will setup a Kubernetes developer cluster using k3d in a GitHub Codespace